-- To designate the entire area of Markham as a Site Plan Control Area in accordance with Section 41 of the Planning Act. - To pass a site plan control by-law under Section 41 of the Planning Act, which shall identify specific areas and/or types of development subject to site plan control or exempt from site plan control. - 10.4.3 That site plan control shall be used to achieve conformity with the policies of this Plan, secondary plans, precinct plans, comprehensive block plans, heritage conservation district plans, the Oak Ridge Moraine Conservation Plan, the Greenbelt Plan and established guidelines for a specific parcel or parcels of land. - 10.4.4 That prior to development being undertaken in the Site Plan Control Area, Council shall approve one or both of the following: - a) plans showing the location of all buildings and structures to be erected and showing the location of all facilities and works to be provided in conjunction therewith and of all facilities and works required under 41(7)(a) of the Planning Act, including facilities designed to have regard for accessibility for persons with disabilities; - b) drawings showing plan, elevations and cross-section views for each building to be erected, except a building to be used for residential purposes containing less than 25 dwelling units, anywhere in the Site Plan Control Area including: - i. the massing and conceptual design of the proposed building; - ii. the relationship of the proposed building to adjacent buildings, streets, and exterior areas to which members of the public have access; - iii. the provisions of interior walkways, stairs, elevators and escalators to which members of the public have access from streets, open spaces and interior walkways in adjacent buildings; - iv. matters relating to exterior design, including without limitation the character, scale, appearance and design features of buildings, and their sustainable design, but only to the extent that it is a matter of exterior design; - v. the sustainable design elements on any adjoining highway including without limitation trees, shrubs, hedges, plantings or other ground cover, permeable paving materials, street furniture, curb ramps, waste and recycling containers and bicycle parking facilities; and - vi. facilities designed to have regard for accessibility for persons with disabilities.
+- 9.4.1 To designate the entire area of Markham as a Site Plan Control Area in accordance with Section 41 of the Planning Act. - 9.4.2 To pass a site plan control by-law under Section 41 of the Planning Act, which shall identify specific areas and/or types of development subject to site plan control or exempt from site plan control. - 9.4.3 That site plan control shall be used to achieve compliance of the policies of this Plan, secondary plans, precinct plans, comprehensive block plans and established guidelines for a specific parcel or parcels of land. - 9.4.4 That prior to development being undertaken in the Site Plan Control Area, Council shall approve one or both of the following: - a) plans showing the location of all buildings and structures to be erected and showing the location of all facilities and works to be provided in conjunction therewith and of all facilities and works required under 41(7)(a) of the Planning Act, including facilities designed to have regard for accessibility for persons with disabilities; - b) drawings showing plan, elevations and cross-section views for each building to be erected, except a building to be used for residential purposes containing less than 25 dwelling units, anywhere in the Site Plan Control Area including: - i. the massing and conceptual design of the proposed building; - ii. the relationship of the proposed building to adjacent buildings, streets, and exterior areas to which members of the public have access;